Skip to main content

 Background light

 Background light can be used to add separation between the subject and the background.
-In the example on the right, the light has been placed low to provide a graduated fill from bottom to top of the portrait.
+In the example on the right, the light has been placed low to provide a graduated fill from the bottom to the top of the portrait.
 However, a neutral, even light can be achieved by positioning and correct metering of background lights.

 portrait photography backlighting